 Local Civil Rule 30.6.
 Conferences Between Deponent and Defending Attorney (Eastern the actual taking of a deposition, except for the purpose of determining whether a privilege should be asserted.

 District Only)

-An attorney for a deponent shall not initiate a private conference with the deponent during seeking production of documents of another party in connection with a deposition should schedule the deposition to allow for the production of the documents in advance of the deposition.
+An attorney for a deponent shall not initiate a private conference with the deponent during

 Local Civil Rule 30.7.
 Document Production at Depositions (Eastern District Only)